 Plan leaving the taxed “basis” of the Plan to be later drawn in the form of an income stream that will be free of Federal Taxes, as long as realised income and gains generated within the Plan have been distributed in the form of a lump sum or Programmed Withdrawal.

-So, if you take your pension in the form of a lump sum.
-Initially at 50 or when you wish after that at retirement as a 30% lump sum.
-Then further payments can be taken every 3 years.
+So, if you can take up to 30% of your pension as a cash lump sum at 50 or you can wait and let your pension pot grow, taking the fund at a later date.
+Further payments can be taken from your pension pot every 3 years.
 You can take up to 50% of any increase in the value of your pension pot after transfer.

 QROPS in the USA Example